rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 I already had factory method and only needed to modify that in one place.

 There is only one projection that projects to `Lines`, and that is `StringToLines`.
-I modify it to store its state in `meta` field of the `Lines` document instead of in the projection by changing this
+I modify it to store its state in the `meta` field of the `Lines` document instead of in the projection by changing this

 ```pyton
 class StringToLines(